ObamaCare under fire: Lawsuit, tax repeals and ‘Medicare-for-all’ push leave ACA fate unclear

 President Trump, meanwhile, has promised that the recent appeals court ruling “will not alter the current healthcare system” while at the same time promising his administration would work to provide “access to high-quality healthcare at a price you can afford, while strongly protecting those with pre-existing conditions.”

-Fox News Bill Mears, Alex Pappas, Andrew O'Reilly and The Associated Press contributed to this report.
+Fox News' Bill Mears, Alex Pappas, Andrew O'Reilly and The Associated Press contributed to this report.